Pressure from above

 Then to the problem: “I am here today with you…” that sounds too much like an interrogation, too dramatic.
 So more directly: “Mr. Mustermann” - that is somewhat formal, distant, Hannes shoots through his head.
 "Dear Mr. Mustermann".
 Exactly, that expresses appreciation, so it is in the mission statement.
 So: “Dear Mr. Mustermann, I am basically satisfied with you”.

 No, Hannes doesn't like that.
 “Basically satisfied” sounds negative.
 Then he can immediately say: "I am dissatisfied with you."
 But that's pretty hard, like a slap in the face.
 Hannes ponders how he would like it himself?
 Honest, open, but without hurting, confronting, but keeping a good mood?
-Hannes is desperate.
-Should he give up his need for harmony to please his boss?
-Disgruntle his employee to have more problems after that?
-But if it continues like this, it does not work either.
+Hannes is in despair.
+Should he give up his need for harmony in order to please his boss?
+Upset his employee to have even more problems afterwards?
+But if it goes on like this, it won't work either.

 Hannes recalls communication models

 He is looking for guidance and discussion models in the seminar papers of the management training.
 Glasl, the seven escalation stages.
 These help to tackle a problem before it escalates.
 It is not so bad as to speak of escalation, would be exaggerated.
 Harvard model, integration in the conflict solution.
 Thus, the two-sided needs are recorded in order to meet them.
 For Hannes, this is too consensual and compromise-oriented.

 There can be no question of needs, Mustermann simply has to work better.
 Hannes still finds GROW as a coaching model.
 Coaching sounds good and solid questioning techniques fascinate Hannes.
 Circular questions, questions about the inner map, hypothetical questions - that is the theory.
 Linking the GROW is then too complicated and does not seem appropriate.